shoelace-style/shoelace/docs/resources/contributing.md

 npm run test
 ```

+### Commit Hooks

+Shoelace uses [Husky](https://www.npmjs.com/package/husky) and [Lint Staged](https://www.npmjs.com/package/lint-staged) to run formatters and validations automatically on commit.
+The goal is to identify potential issues before creating a PR.
+These hooks are automatically configured when you setup this package and install dependencies for development.
+If the problem is not auto-fixable, then the commit will error and the log will show the issue.

+Potential Commit Issues:

+- CSpell - We use [cspell](https://www.npmjs.com/package/cspell) to provide spellchecking for code, documentation, comments, and more.
+These issues cannot be automatically fixed.
+If a typo is identified but you have verified that the word is spelled correctly, add the word to the `cspell.json`'s `"words"` array in alphabetical order.
+(The [VS Code CSpell extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) will provide IDE support for adding words to the dictionary or fixing spelling errors in-line.)

 ## Best Practices

 The following is a non-exhaustive list of conventions, patterns, and best practices we try to follow.
 As a contributor, we ask that you make a good faith effort to follow them as well.
 This ensures consistency and maintainability throughout the project.